 The Summer School at Washington University offers courses for both the College of Arts & Sciences and University College in order to meet the goals and interests of a variety of student populations, from the pre-college learner to the nontraditional adult.
-Administered primarily by University College, the Summer School runs day and evening courses, workshops, and institutes for current and visiting students.
+Administered primarily by University College, the Summer School runs day and evening courses, workshops and institutes for current and visiting students.
 Summer School courses are scheduled over five separate sessions, many in flexible, hybrid, or online formats.

 Fudan at Washington University Summer Program

-Institute in Biology for Science Teachers
+Master of Science in Biology for Science Teachers

 International Summer Study